Effects of Smoking and Secondhand Smoke on Your Eyes Image

 Effects of Smoking and Secondhand Smoke on Your Eyes

-Did you know that 28.3 million Americans smoke cigarettes?
-And over 16 million of them are living with smoking-related diseases?
+Did you know that 49.2 million, or nearly 1 in 5, U.S. adults use tobacco?
+And tobacco product use continues to be the leading cause of preventable disease and death in the United States?
 We all know that smoking is bad for you and the effects of smoking on your eyes are extensive.
-But, did you know that the chemicals in cigarettes can harm the most sensitive part of the retina, called the macula?
+But did you know that the chemicals in cigarettes can harm the most sensitive part of the retina, called the macula?
 Your vision can be irreversibly damaged when cells of the macula die, or tiny blood vessels burst through it.

 This isn’t just for those who smoke; it affects everyone who experiences secondhand smoke.
 Many non-smokers experience the irritating effects of smoking on their eyes.
 From burning to watering to itchiness to name a few.
 But little did they know that there are more effects of smoking than just these physical discomfort.